vistadataproject/vistadataproject.github.io/artifacts/rpcl/ORWPT_LIST_ALL.md

  property | value
 --- | ---
- id | ORWPT_LIST_ALL
  name | ORWPT LIST ALL
+ description | Returns a set of patient names for use with a long list box.
- function | LISTALL^ORWPT
+ MUMPS implementation | LISTALL^ORWPT
- rpcType | READ_STRUCTURED
+ type | READ_STRUCTURED
  complexity |
  uses |
+ return type | SINGLE VALUE
- description | Returns a set of patient names for use with a long list box. returnType | SINGLE VALUE returnDescription | Returns a set of patient names for use with a long list box.
+ return description | Returns a set of patient names for use with a long list box.

 ### Input Parameters